JPMorgan's Neovest trading platform is fined by U.S. SEC

-NEW YORK, June 29 (Reuters) - An electronic trading platform owned by JPMorgan Chase & Co (JPM.N) will pay a $2.75 million civil fine to settle U.S. Securities and Exchange Commission (SEC) charges it failed to register as a broker-dealer for more than a decade.
+NEW YORK (Reuters) - An electronic trading platform owned by JPMorgan Chase & Co will pay a $2.75 million civil fine to settle U.S. Securities and Exchange Commission (SEC) charges it failed to register as a broker-dealer for more than a decade.

 It is the regulator’s first case charging an order and execution management system that facilitates electronic trading for operating as an unregistered broker-dealer.